NJShore Guide

 About Point Pleasant Beach

 Point Pleasant Beach delivers what families actually want from a Jersey Shore vacation: a proper boardwalk with rides and games, an aquarium that genuinely entertains kids, beaches clean enough for sandcastles, and enough dining variety to keep everyone happy.
 Jenkinson's Boardwalk has been family-owned since 1928—four generations running the same operation—and it shows in the quality.
 This is the family boardwalk experience, refined over nearly a century.
 The boardwalk anchors everything.
 Jenkinson's Aquarium ($18 adults, $12 kids) features sharks, penguins, seals, and touch tanks that keep children engaged for hours—a genuine rainy-day solution.
 The amusement rides range from kiddie options to thrill rides.
 Arcade games, mini golf, and the endless food options (pizza, funnel cake, sausage & peppers) complete the classic shore experience.
-Unlike Seaside Heights 15 minutes south, Point Pleasant maintains a distinctly family-friendly atmosphere.
+Unlike Seaside Heights 15 minutes south, Point Pleasant keeps things firmly family-oriented.
 No late-night party scene, no aggressive crowds.
 Parents can relax.
 Beach badges run $13-14/day or $130/season (kids 5-11 get reduced rates, under 5 free).
 The main beach adjacent to the boardwalk draws the biggest crowds; for a quieter experience, head south toward the Manasquan Inlet where fishermen cast from the jetty and the sand is less packed.
 Lifeguards patrol through Labor Day.
 Parking fills early on summer weekends—arrive before 10am or expect to hunt.
 Beyond the boardwalk, downtown Point Pleasant Beach along Arnold Avenue offers something the boardwalk towns lack: a legitimate restaurant and shopping scene.
 Red's Lobster Pot at the inlet serves massive lobster rolls and fried clam platters—lines form by 11am in summer, and yes, it's worth the wait.
 Spike's Fish Market has sold fresh catch since 1926.
 The legendary Hoffman's Ice Cream has drawn crowds with homemade flavors since 1976—the lines wrapping around the block tell you everything.
 Martell's Tiki Bar on the boardwalk brings tropical cocktails and live music with ocean views.
 Accommodations range from beachfront hotels like White Sands ($150-300/night) to vacation rentals throughout town.
 The train station on the North Jersey Coast Line makes this one of the most accessible shore towns from NYC—about 1:15 by rail with no car needed.
-Point Pleasant Beach works best for families with kids who want boardwalk entertainment, couples looking for a relaxed beach day with good dining options, and anyone who appreciates the classic Jersey Shore experience without the chaos.
-Day-trippers from NYC and North Jersey love the train access.
-Skip this town if you want quiet beaches or upscale dining—that's Bay Head next door.
-But for the complete family shore package—boardwalk, beach, seafood, and ice cream—Point Pleasant delivers exactly what you came for.
+The train connection makes Point Pleasant Beach accessible in a way most shore towns aren't—end of the electrified line, walk from the station to Arnold Avenue to the beach, no car needed.
+Red's Lobster Pot draws the lines for a reason, Hoffman's ice cream is worth the wait, and Jenkinson's Aquarium buys you two hours on a rainy afternoon.
+Bay Head is next door if the boardwalk energy is too much.
+But if you wanted quiet, you'd have booked Bay Head to begin with.

 Why Point Pleasant Beach for Breakfast Spots?